jaylee137/gouse/README.md

 ## 📝 Why Gouse?

-- Gouse is a modern [Golang](https://golang.org/) utility package delivering consistency, modularity, performance, & extras.
+- Gouse is a modern essential [Golang](https://golang.org/) utility package delivering consistency, modularity, performance, & extras.
 - Preset functions inspired by [Lodash.js](https://lodash.com/).
 - Gouse provides a wide variety of methods, taking the hassle out of working with arrays, numbers, objects, strings, etc.
 - Each method has a different set of features, so you can pick the ones that fit your project best.
 - Easy to use, chainable, and extendable, and available in a variety of builds & module formats.
-- Utility functions are available to handle complex logic.
-Operations such as database connection, build APIs, error handling, log management... can all be set up quickly and easily
+- Utility functions are available to handle complex logic usecases such as database connection, build APIs, error handling, log management... can all be set up quickly and easily

 ## ✨ Motivation